hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 ...			...		...		...		...		...		...
 ```

 We have six columns of information reported for each gene (row).
-We can use the `mcols()` function to extract information on each column:
+We can use the `mcols()` function to extract information on what the values stored in each column represent:

 ```r
 mcols(res_tableOE, use.names=T)